Report on the Consolidated Financial Statements

-Responsibilities of the Auditor for the Audit of the Consolidated Financial Statements
+Responsibilities of the auditors for the audit of the Consolidated Financial Statements

-Our objective is to assure an adequate degree of certainty on whether the consolidated financial statements are entirely free from significant intentional or unintentional misrepresentations and to issue an audit certificate reflecting our audit findings.
-An adequate degree of certainty means a high degree of certainty, but is not an absolute guarantee that the audit conducted in accordance with the AP Directive and the Austrian Principles of Proper Auditing, which require application of ISA, has in fact identified all significant misrepresentations that may be contained in the audited financial statements.
-Misrepresentations may result from malicious acts or misconceptions and are deemed significant if they could, individually or collectively, have a potential influence on the economic decisions made by their readers on the basis of these consolidated financial statements.
+Our objective is to assure an adequate degree of certainty on whether the Consolidated Financial Statements in their entirety are free from significant misrepresentations caused by fraud or human error, and to issue an audit certificate that reflects our audit findings.
+An adequate degree of certainty means a high degree of certainty, but is not an absolute guarantee that the audit conducted in accordance with the EU Directive and the Austrian Principles of Proper Auditing, which require application of ISA, has in fact identified all significant misrepresentations that may be contained in the audited financial statements.
+Misrepresentations may result from malicious acts or misconceptions and are deemed significant if they could, individually or collectively, have a potential influence on the commercial decisions made by their readers on the basis of these Consolidated Financial Statements.

-- We identify and assess the risks stemming from any significant intentional and unintentional misrepresentations in the financial statements, plan our audit activities as a response to these risks, perform our audit activities and gain sufficient and suitable audit evidence to serve as the basis for our audit findings.
-The risk of significant misrepresentations resulting from malicious acts remaining undetected is higher than the risk resulting from misconceptions, because malicious acts may include fraudulent acts, forgery, intentional omissions, deceiving representations or the circumvention of internal controls.
+- We identify and assess the risks stemming from any significant misrepresentations in the Financial Statements caused by fraud or human error, plan our audit activities as a response to these risks, perform our audit activities and gain sufficient and suitable audit evidence to serve as the basis for our audit findings.
+The risk of significant misrepresentations resulting from malicious acts remaining undetected is higher than the risk resulting from misconceptions, because malicious acts may include collusion, fraudulent acts, forgery, intentional omissions, deceiving representations or the circumvention of internal controls.

 - We evaluate the appropriateness of the accounting methods applied by the legal representatives, as well as the tenability of values estimated by the legal representatives and represented in the accounts and the disclosures associated with such estimates.

 - We draw inferences about the appropriateness of the legal representatives operating under the accounting principle of continued business operations, as well as, on the basis of the evidence presented to us for our audit, whether any events or circumstances are subject to a considerable uncertainty that would give rise to doubts about the viability of the Group continuing its business operations.
-If we arrive at the conclusion that a material uncertainty exists, we are obliged to draw attention to the associated disclosures contained in the consolidated financial statements in our audit certificate, or to modify our audit certificate if these disclosures are inappropriate.
-We form our opinion on the basis of the audit evidence gathered by the date of our audit certificate.
+If we arrive at the conclusion that a material uncertainty exists, we are obliged to draw attention to the associated disclosures contained in the Consolidated Financial Statements in our audit certificate, or to modify our audit certificate if these disclosures are inappropriate.
+We draw our conclusions on the basis of the audit evidence gathered by the date of our audit certificate.
 Future events or circumstances may however result in the Group resolving to discontinue its business operations.

-- We form an opinion on the overall presentation, structure and contents of the consolidated financial statements including the disclosures therein, as well as on whether they are an adequately accurate representation of the underlying business transactions and events.
+- We form an opinion on the overall presentation, structure and contents of the Consolidated Financial Statements including the disclosures therein, as well as on whether they present a true and fair view of the underlying business transactions and events.

-- We consult with the Audit Committee on matters such as the planned scope and timing of the audit as well as significant audit findings, including any significant defects in the system of internal controls detected during our audit.
+We consult with the Audit Committee on matters such as the planned scope and timing of the audit as well as significant audit findings, including any significant defects in the system of internal control system detected during our audit.

-- We also issue a statement to the Audit Committee, which confirms that we have adhered to the relevant professional requirements pertaining to our independence and exchange information with the Audit Committee on all relationships and other circumstances that may reasonably be expected to affect our independence and, if applicable, any protective measures associated with it.
+We also issue a statement to the Audit Committee confirming our adherence to the relevant professional requirements pertaining to our independence, and exchange information with the Audit Committee on all relationships and other circumstances that may reasonably be expected to affect our independence and, if applicable, any associated precautionary measures.

 Report on the Group Management Report

-Austrian corporate law requires an assessment of whether the Group Management Report reconciles with the consolidated financial statements and whether it has been compiled in compliance with the applicable legal requirements.
+Austrian corporate law requires an assessment of whether the Group Management Report reconciles with the Consolidated Financial Statements and whether it was compiled in accordance with the applicable legal requirements.

 The legal representatives are responsible for compiling the Group Management Report in compliance with the requirements under Austrian corporate law.

-We have formed the opinion that the Group Management Report was compiled in compliance with the applicable legal requirements and that it reconciles with the consolidated financial statements.
+We have formed the opinion that the attached Group Management Report complies with the applicable legal requirements, that it contains accurate information pursuant to § 243a UGB, and that it reconciles with the Consolidated Financial Statements.

-Our audit of the consolidated financial statements and the knowledge gained about the Group and its business environment has not identified any material misrepresentations in the Group Management Report.
+Our audit of the Consolidated Financial Statements and the understanding formed about the Group and its business environment has not identified any material misrepresentations in the Group Management Report.

-Additional Information Pursuant to Article 10 of the AP Directive
+Additional information pursuant to Article 10 EU Directive

-We hereby declare that our audit opinion presented in Section “Report on the Consolidated Financial Statements” reconciles with the additional report to the Audit Committee pursuant to Article 11 of the AP Directive.
+We hereby declare that our audit opinion presented in section “Report on the Consolidated Financial Statements” reconciles with the additional report to the Audit Committee pursuant to Article 11 of the EU Directive.

-We hereby declare that we have not performed any prohibited non-audit services (Article 5 para.
-1 AP-VO) and that we have maintained our independence from the Group companies during the conduct of our audit of the financial statements.
+We hereby declare that we have not performed any prohibited non-audit services pursuant to Article 5 para 1 EU Directive and that we have maintained our independence from the audited group during the conduct of our audit of the financial statements.

-The consolidated financial statements with our audit certificate may only be published or disseminated in the format certified by us.
-This Auditor's Certificate exclusively refers to the complete German version of the consolidated financial statements including the Group management report.
-The provisions of Section 281 para.
-2 UGB must be observed for any other versions.
+The Consolidated Financial Statements with our audit certificate may only be published or disclosed in the format certified by us.
+This audit certificate refers exclusively to the full original Consolidated Financial Statements and the Group Management Report issued in German.
+The provisions of § 281 para 2 of the Austrian Commercial Code (UGB) must be observed for any other versions.